 Please follow the link to this short video by the Design Council explaining how using Service design has enabled user centred transformation within services

 Service design involves people and relationships, creating insight into different perspectives and empathising with these perspectives to explore opportunities for making experiences better.
-The key to service design is participation and collaboration, co designing with people, see our ‘Story’ of co design below
+The key to service design is participation and collaboration, co designing with people.

-We also like this short video about 'The story of Codesign' by Think Public
+We also like this short video below about 'The story of Codesign' by Think Public

 There are processes and tools to enable this approach, to help us navigate the complexity.